 I passed “Tray Gap” Where is the bloody shelter , I pushed on, the trail getting steeper and steeper as the temperature began to drop .

 It was almost two hours before I reached the top, I was knackered and very very cold, too cold.

 I grabbed a Lara bar, it was hard to chew as it was frozen and the water in my bladder was also frozen like me .

 At last a sign for the shelter, I followed it and yes there it was but i wanted to camp so i walked past the shelter and looked for somewhere for my tent.

 I was frozen and so my fingers wouldn’t work and so it took me longer to get my tent up .
-Once up i threw everything inside.
-Once I was inside I realised I was on a slope bugger, But it will do .
+Once up i threw everything inside. before realising I was on a slope bugger, But it will do .

-I was so cold I imeaditly put on more layers then got straight info my bag and lay there for about an hour until I was warm.
+I was so cold and so immediately put on more layers before getting into my bag.
+I lay there for about an hour until I was warm.
 But I was still too cold to go outside so cooked in my tent.

 So night all